Aarhus University By-laws

 Part 7.
 The senior management team

-Section 35.-(1) The senior management team consists of the rector, the pro-rector(s), the university director and the deans.
+Section 35.-(1) The senior management team consists of the rector, pro-rector(s), the university director, the deans and the director of Enterprise and Innovation.
 Within the framework established by legislation and the board and as determined by the rector, the senior management team is responsible for the day-to-day administration of the university, the implementation of the university's strategy and the realisation of its goals.
 The rector is responsible for ensuring that the senior management team exercises coherent, unified management which promotes the interests and needs of the university as a whole and which ensures that Aarhus University acts and is perceived as a single unified institution.

-Subsection (2) Each dean is assigned special managerial responsibilities in connection with one of the university's interdisciplinary strategic activities.
+Subsection (2) Each dean and the director of Enterprise and Innovation can be assigned special leadership tasks in connection with cross-university strategic activities.

 Subsection (3) An advisory forum to support the management team's work may be established for each strategic activity.